-- 55 The Council is currently maintaining an under-borrowed position.
-This means that the capital borrowing need, (the Capital Financing Requirement), has not been fully funded with loan debt as cash supporting The Council's reserves, balances and cash flow has been used as a temporary measure.
+The Council is currently maintaining an under-borrowed position.
+This means that the capital borrowing need, (the Capital Financing Requirement), has not been fully funded with loan debt as cash supporting the Authority's reserves, balances and cash flow has been used as a temporary measure.
 This strategy is prudent as medium and longer dated borrowing rates are expected to fall from their current levels once prevailing inflation concerns are addressed by tighter near-term monetary policy.
-That is, Bank Rate increases over the remainder of 2022 and the first half of 2023. - 56 Against this background and the risks within the economic forecast, caution will be adopted with the 2023/24 treasury operations.
-The Director of Finance will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances: - if it was felt that there was a significant risk of a sharp FALL in borrowing rates, then borrowing will be postponed. - if it was felt that there was a significant risk of a much sharper RISE in borrowing rates than that currently forecast, fixed rate funding will be drawn whilst interest rates are lower than they are projected to be in the next few years. - 57 Any decisions will be reported to the appropriate decision-making body at the next available opportunity.
+That is, Bank Rate remains elevated through to the second half of 2024.

+- However, this strategy results in a reduction in the level of investment balances the Council is able to hold and therefore reduces investment income.
+It is therefore proposed that interest may be charged against projects which are funded from internal borrowing. - Against this background and the risks within the economic forecast, caution will be adopted with the 2024/25 treasury operations.
+The Director of Finance will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances: - a. if it was felt that there was a significant risk of a sharp FALL in borrowing rates, then borrowing will be postponed. - b. if it was felt that there was a significant risk of a much sharper RISE in borrowing rates than that currently forecast, fixed rate funding will be drawn whilst interest rates are lower than they are projected to be in the next few years. - Any decisions will be reported to the appropriate decision-making body at the next available opportunity.